 Waterford's co-operative education program allows students to gain work experience in an area of their choice.
-This allows students to 'test-drive' a career before they leave high school, which can be a huge learning opportunity during their high school career.
-Co-operative education allows the students to earn credits that count toward their high school diploma.
+This allows students to 'test-drive' a career before they leave secondary school.
+Co-operative education allows the students to earn credits that count toward their secondary school diploma.